joshlevinson/Sample-WP2Markdown/olh/media-database.md

 old_url: 'http://emarsys.dev/media-database/'
 ---

 **Admin menu ->** Media Database** With the Emarsys eMarketing Suite **Media Database**, you manage files (images, MS Word, HTML, PDF, etc.).
-You can store all files in folders Â you can create and name, thus having your own free online document archive hosted on Emarsys servers.
+You can store all files in folders  you can create and name, thus having your own free online document archive hosted on Emarsys servers.
 Executable files (.exe) cannot be uploaded to the Media Database.
 Please consider that image files may have a maximum file size of 50 KB; other file formats may have 4 MB.

 #### Search for files